Southern macaroni and cheese is the ultimate comfort food everyone loves. Rich and creamy, and perfect for a holiday side dish or Sunday dinner.

 Instructions

-3. Heat a large 12 inch cast iron skillet (*see notes) on medium-high heat and add I teaspoon of olive oil and the sliced hot links, cook for about 5 minutes until browned and remove to a plate.
+- Heat a large 12 inch skillet on medium-high heat and add I teaspoon of olive oil and the sliced hot links, cook for about 5 minutes until browned and remove to a plate.

 Notes